Jaylouisw/ProjectCollatz/wiki/Quick-Start.md

 ```

 ### Web Dashboard
-Visit the [Global Leaderboard](https://ipfs.io/ipns/collatz-leaderboard) to see:
+Visit the [Network Dashboard](https://ipfs.io/ipns/collatz-leaderboard) to see:
-- Top contributors worldwide
 - Network statistics and health
+- Contribution tracking
-- Your ranking and progress
+- Your progress and ranking

 ---